Katja Lembke: Career

-Katja Lembke studied Classical Archeology, Egyptology and Latin from 1984 to 1992 at the Leibniz College (Studium generale) at the University of Tübingen, at the University of Munich, the Universities of La Sapienza and Gregoriana in Rome, and at the University of Heidelberg.
-In 1992, she received her doctorate in Heidelberg with Tonio Hölscher with the dissertation Das Iseum Campense in Rome.
+Katja Lembke studied Classical Archeology, Egyptology and Latin from 1984 to 1992 at the Leibniz College (Studium generale) at the University of Tübingen, at LMU Munich, the Sapienza University of Rome, and the Pontifical Gregorian University in Rome, and at Heidelberg University.
+In 1992, she received her doctorate at Heidelberg University with Tonio Hölscher with the dissertation Das Iseum Campense in Rome.
 In 1992/93, she received a travel grant from the German Archaeological Institute.
 From 1994 to 1996, Lembke worked as an assistant at the Egyptian Museum Berlin.
 Then she headed a project to document the grave of Siamun in the Siwa oasis until 2000, followed by the research project "The sculptures from the spring shrine of Amrit / Western Syria" until 2003.
-In 2002, she also started coordinating the sub-project “Egyptian Museum and Papyrus Collection” of the “Restoration and Building Clearance Pergamon Museum” project, which ran until 2004.
+In 2002, she also started coordinating the subproject “Egyptian Museum and Papyrus Collection” of the “Restoration and Building Clearance Pergamon Museum” project, which ran until 2004.
 From 2000 to 2003, she headed the research project “The favissa of the Herakles Melqart sanctuary in Amrit” within the framework of the DFG priority program “Forms and ways of acculturation in the eastern Mediterranean and the Black Sea region”.
 In 2002, Lembke began her two-year activity as an expert on Egyptian art Federal Office for Building and Regional Planning (BBR).
 Here she was in particular responsible for planning the restoration and clearing of the building of the Egyptian Museum in the Neues Museum.
 From 2005 to 2011 Lembke was executive director and managing director of the Roemer and Pelizaeus Museums Hildesheim GmbH.
 During her tenure, numerous cultural and historical exhibitions (including "Cult around the Ball" (2006), "Beauty in Ancient Egypt.
 Longing for Perfection" (2006/07), "Maya.
 Kings from the Rainforest" (2007/08), "Paradises of the South Seas.
 Myth and Reality" (2008/09), "Cyprus.
 Island of Aphrodite" (2010) and "Giza.
 At the foot of the great pyramids" (2011)) as well as the new installation of the Egyptian permanent exhibition planned and implemented.
 She also taught at times as a lecturer at the Institute for Classical Archeology at the University of Göttingen.